 IS MAY A GOOD TIME TO VISIT ICELAND?

 Absolutely!
 You might have made the best decision by choosing to come here in May.

-May is still off-season for Iceland, meaning you will just miss the largest crowds of tourists (don’t expect to see few fellow travelers, though; even during off-season, Iceland is a popular destination!)
-While off-season, May is considered by many the best month to visit Iceland.
+May is still off-season for Iceland, meaning you will miss the largest crowds of tourists (don’t expect to see few fellow travellers, though; even during off-season, Iceland is a popular destination).
+During the off-season, May is considered by many to be the best month to visit Iceland.

-Therefore, coming to Iceland in May means that you can see and do many things that you couldn’t in winter.
+Therefore, coming to Iceland in May means that you can see and do many things that you couldn’t do or see in winter.

-In this blog, I will guide you through all the best activities that you can do in May in Reykjavik, as well as around Iceland, and give you all the information you need to make your trip amazing!
+Below, I will guide you through all the best activities in May in Reykjavik, as well as around Iceland, and give you all the information you might need to make your trip even more amazing!

 In May, there is hardly any rainfall.
 Even if it rains, it would be for a short period of time, and it certainly wouldn't be like a winter storm!
 You might see a little bit of snow, but only during the night.
 I promise you it will be gone by the time you wake up!